-These limited edition “collectors’ items” generated more than $30,000 in sales.
-The roommates used this money to jumpstart Airbnb, putting it towards startup costs such as the design of their website, marketing campaigns, and licensing.
+This limited edition “collectors’ items” generated more than $30,000 in sales.
+The roommates used this money to jumpstart Airbnb, putting it towards startup costs such as the design of their website, marketing campaigns and licensing.
 The money they raised worked to get Airbnb off the ground, but the three entrepreneurs were far from being in the clear.

 A Rocky Start

 After its initial launch, Airbnb took a turn for the worst, as so many startups do.
-The brand wasn’t creating a lot of buzz or getting enough publicity, and its revenue soon flat lined at only $200 per week – an amount that was losing them money after costs of production and a three-way split between each founder.
-Investors weren’t willing to touch the fledging business, and the trio was forced to max out their credit cards to keep their idea afloat.
+The brand wasn’t creating a lot of buzzes or getting enough publicity, and its revenue soon flatlined at only $200 per week – an amount that was losing them money after costs of production and a three-way split between each founder.
+Investors weren’t willing to touch the fledgling business, and the trio was forced to max out their credit cards to keep their idea afloat.

 From Failing Startup to Multibillion Dollar Business

 After covering all of its bases, the founders could focus on introducing the masses to Airbnb.
 Their strategy was a risky one, but it resulted in a high payout: they used Craigslist, an already-popular housing site, to advertise their own business.
 They were aware that Craigslist had their ideal target audience – people who were looking for accommodations other than hotels when they traveled.